Serena Williams joins ownership group of Toronto Tempo, the WNBA's 1st Canadian franchise

 Serena Williams joins ownership group of Toronto Tempo, the WNBA’s 1st Canadian franchise

-Serena Williams is joining the ownership group of the WNBA’s 1st Canadian franchise, the Toronto Tempo, the team announced Monday.
+Serena Williams is joining the ownership group of the WNBA’s first Canadian franchise, the Toronto Tempo, the team announced Monday.

 She will partner with Larry Tanenbaum, Chairman of Kilmer Sports Ventures for the Tempo, who will begin play in the 2026 season.